About the Project

 - The state Medicaid program reported that they reference the QALY through use of ICER studies in drug coverage reviews.

-- The Emerging Therapies Workgroup is charged with providing input to HCA on funding related to emerging therapies, and relies on information from ICER in its deliberations.
-An Emerging Therapies Workgroup member stated, “I think those of us who are methodologists really respect NICE’s process and think of it as being fairly state of the art.
+- A workground member stated, “I think those of us who are methodologists really respect NICE’s process and think of it as being fairly state of the art.
 They’ve really kept up.”

-- The state referenced QALYs in evaluating treatments for epilepsy and depression in 2019.
-In 2020, the Heath Technology Clinical Committee recommended that vagal nerve stimulation for epilepsy be covered with conditions, but that vagal nerve stimulation for depression and transcutaneous vagal nerve stimulation not be covered.
+- In 2020, the HTCC recommended that vagal nerve stimulation (VNS) for epilepsy be covered with conditions, but that VNS for depression & transcutaneous VNS not be covered.

 - QALYs were used to help the state make a coverage decision related to whole exome sequencing.